 Legend drug: A drug that is required by federal law to bear one of the following statements: “Caution: Federal law prohibits dispensing without prescription” or “Rx only.”

 Maintenance Drug: A prescribed drug that a recipient uses for a period greater than two consecutive months.

 Maximum Allowable Cost (MAC): The highest drug ingredient reimbursement that will be allowed for drugs designated by CMS or by DHS as multisource.
 Federally designated reimbursement values are referred to as federal upper limits (FUL).
-These reimbursement values are updated on an intermittent basis and are available on the DHS Web site in either a PDF or Excel format.
+These reimbursement values are updated on an intermittent basis and are available on the DHS Web site in a PDF format.

 Pharmacist: An individual with a currently valid license issued by a state board of pharmacy to practice pharmacy.